tymyrddin/blue/source/docs/home/mobile/update.md

 # Update everything (Because your phone is not a vintage collectible)

 Why?
-Hackers exploit known flaws—like using last year’s security patch as a welcome mat.
+Hackers exploit known flaws, like using last year’s security patch as a welcome mat.

 ## How-to?